Cartus/cartus.github.io/_news/announcement_2.md

 ### For PhD Students

-As I will be joining the university in the spring of 2025, I am currently looking for students to start in the fall of 2025.
+I am currently looking for students to start in the fall of 2026.
 Here are some key requirements I hope potential candidates will consider:

 - Passionate about the fundamental research of LLMs, along with a desire to contribute to impactful scientific work.
 While it’s perfectly fine to begin with shorter projects, I hope that as we progress, we can collaborate on higher-quality, more influential research.
 - Relevant research or engineering experience in LLMs.
 After two weeks of screening and interviews, I have updated this criterion.
 At this stage, I will prefer applicants who have research experience relevant to my research direction.